diptorupd/rocmGPUBenches/PROJECT-PLAN.md

  gpu_cache_kernel_source.hpp    # Kernel sources as strings
  hip_rtc_compiler.hpp  # ✅ Runtime compiler
 ```

+#### TODO 5: Development workflow for new benchmarks

+- Create new benchmark as standalone .hip file
+- Compile/test with amdclang++ for fast iteration
+- Once working, convert to string literal for hipRTC
+- Optional: Script to auto-convert .hip → .hpp string

 **Questions to answer**:
 - [ ] Should `kernels/` contain: